SwoonMe uses avatars and audio for its ‘less superficial’ dating app – TechCrunch

 Though SwoonMe isn’t necessarily limited only to people looking for relationships, it may initially appeal to that demographic because it requires a bit more time and focus to listen to soundbites and engage in audio-based messaging.
 This experience would be more likely to attract someone who is taking dating more seriously, not someone in search of a quick hookup or causal connection.

 SwoonMe is not the first social app to use avatars instead of photos, however.
-Avatar-based social discovery apps have been popular in other markets in Asia and in Brazil, but have yet to make their way to the U.S. That may soon change, though, as Tinder parent Match Group this year acquired Seoul-based social app maker Hyperconnect — its biggest acquisition ever at $1.73 billion.
+Avatar-based social discovery apps have been popular in other markets in Asia and in Brazil, but have yet to see broad, mainstream adoption in the U.S., particularly in the dating market.
+That may soon change, though, as Tinder parent Match Group this year acquired Seoul-based social app maker Hyperconnect — its biggest acquisition ever at $1.73 billion.
 AR-powered avatars are a part of the app portfolio that came with the deal.

 The startup is also not the first dating app to take the idea of the “face reveal” — a somewhat gimmicky concept popularized by online creators — into the world of dating.
-There are a number of voice-based based apps on the app stores today, which have seen varying degrees of success.
+There are a number of voice-based apps on the app stores today, which have seen varying degrees of success.

 In February, for example, an app called Jigsaw raised $3.7 million for its own so-called “anti-superficial” dating app that places puzzle pieces over users’ faces which can only be removed after a pre-set amount of in-app engagement.
 But in Jigsaw’s case, the puzzle pieces were to be applied over full body photos, and it had banned selfies.
 That means the app was doing the opposite of what it proposes.
 Instead of encouraging daters to ignore images, some users were likely making decisions based on what someone’s body looked like in their photo with their face removed.
 That’s even worse.
 (After expressing my concerns to Jigsaw and declining to cover them, the startup told me it ended its selfie ban and now accepts a wide range of imagery.)